Performing Arts (Theatre)

 Unit 103 – The Voice and the Actor

-Throughout this unit you will learn to devise a vocal development programme in response to your own needs, complete a vocal development programme, demonstrate a command of vocal technique in response to material and demonstrate acting techniques in both contemporary and classical performances.
+You will learn to devise and complete a vocal development programme in response to your own needs, demonstrate a command of vocal technique in response to material and demonstrate acting techniques in both contemporary and classical performances.

 Unit 15 – Variety Performance

-During this unit you will research a form of variety performance of your own choice.
-This may be anything from a mime act, magician, clowning to stand-up comedy, a monologue in a particular style or a musical performance.
-You will then rehearse your chosen act and ultimately perform this to an external audience.
+You will research a form of variety performance of your own choice.
+This may be anything from a mime, magic or clown act to stand-up comedy, a monologue in a particular style or a musical performance.
+You will then rehearse your act and ultimately perform it to an external audience.

 Unit 7 – Performing to an audience